Skip to main content

 Custom generation

-Describe any CSS effect in natural language.
-The AI generates the code using your configured Economy model.
-Custom generation respects your active CSS framework: if you use ACSS, the AI generates var(--primary) instead of hex values.
-If you use Bricks Design Tokens, it uses your actual token variables.
+Describe any CSS effect in natural language and the AI writes it using your configured Economy model.
+Custom generation respects your active framework: with ACSS it writes var(--primary) instead of hex values, with Bricks tokens it uses your real token variables.
 The framework badge in the CSS AI panel shows which variables will be used before you generate.

 Applying and merging CSS

-After generating or selecting a preset, click Apply.
-The CSS writes directly to the element's _cssCustom field and the effect appears in the canvas immediately.
+After generating or picking a preset, click Apply.
+The CSS writes directly to the element and the effect appears in the canvas immediately.

-The Replace existing CSS toggle controls whether new CSS replaces or merges with existing custom CSS.
-When merging, CSS AI parses selectors and @keyframes names to avoid conflicts.
-If a selector already exists, only that block is updated.
-New selectors are appended.
-This lets you accumulate multiple effects on the same element.
+The Replace existing CSS toggle controls whether new CSS replaces or merges with what is already there.
+When merging, CSS AI parses selectors and keyframe names to avoid conflicts: existing selectors are updated in place, new ones are appended.
+This lets you stack several effects on the same element safely.

 Permissions